samiralam/rules-compendium/docs/phb/appendices/appendix-c-rules-glossary.md

 - [Line](#LineAreaofEffect)
 - [Sphere](#SphereAreaofEffect)

-An area of effect has a point of origin, a location from which the effect’s energy erupts.
+An area of effect has a point of origin, a location from which the effect's energy erupts.
 The rules for each shape specify how to position its point of origin.
-If all straight lines extending from the point of origin to a location in the area of effect are blocked, that location isn’t included in the area of effect.
+If all straight lines extending from the point of origin to a location in the area of effect are blocked, that location isn't included in the area of effect.
 To block a line, an obstruction must provide [Total Cover](/sources/dnd/free-rules/rules-glossary#Cover). *See also* "[Cover](#Cover)."

 If the creator of an area of effect places it at an unseen point and an obstruction—such as a wall—is between the creator and that point, the point of origin comes into being on the near side of the obstruction.